 For some, vacation is a desire, but for others it’s a necessity; for instance if grandchildren live out of town.
 For some, meals out with friends may be an essential part of social life, something that makes them happy.
 For others, a walk in the park with a friend may fill the same role.

-For things people need to have, Luber recommends tapping steady income sources such as Social Security checks and any annuities or pension payments.
+For things people need to have, Luber suggests considering tapping steady income sources such as Social Security checks and any annuities or pension payments.
 Keep in mind that, if Social Security is left as is, it may only be able to pay out 75% of its promised benefits in 20 years, so those with a long time frame might not want to depend too much on that particular source of income.
 A written budget that matches everyday expenses with the money steadily coming in can help retirees feel more comfortable about making ends meet.
 Also, spend some time learning how much you can withdraw from savings each month to keep those dollars from running out too quickly.
 Many advisors recommend the so-called 4% rule of withdrawal, but others say low interest rates and surging market volatility call that rule into question .

 Growing older, unfortunately, often means higher medical bills, and those have to be in the plan as well.
-A recent study by retirement planning advisory HealthView Services estimates that a 65-year-old, healthy couple can expect to spend about $260,000 on Medicare premiums over the course of their retirement.
+A recent study by retirement planning advisory HealthView Services estimates that a 65-year-old, healthy couple can expect to spend about $260,000 on health care premiums over the course of their retirement.
 “Make sure you have an emergency fund,” Luber says.

 Annuities can also supplement Social Security and provide income that can’t be outlived.
 One variety that’s gaining attention of late is the deferred-income annuity (DIA), which locks in a guaranteed cash flow stream starting at some point in the future and lasts for the rest of your life and/or that of your spouse’s life.